albertoiNET/designpatterns/README.md

   - Factory Method:
     - Define an interface for creating an object,but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+  - Prototype:
+    - Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

+  - Builder:
+    - Separate the construction of a complex object from its representation so that the same construction process can create different representations.